 Combined with this development, demand for uninterrupted transmission has increased worldwide and especially in Europe.
 Improved modelling and specialized software have also made it possible to optimize insulator selection and dimensioning, resulting in more highly stressed insulators.
 All these factors have meant greater need for uniform high quality since the failure of any disk in a string becomes that much more serious.

-Several years ago large power supply companies in Europe co-operated to establish test procedures and criteria that would better reveal the true quality of toughened glass insulators.
-This edited past contribution to INMR by Kjell Halsan (Statnett), Igor Gutman and Johan Lundengård (then at STRI) provided the impetus for changes to standards, now being implemented, and discussed findings from laboratory testing of glass insulators.
+A decade ago, large power supply companies in Europe co-operated to establish test procedures and criteria that would better reveal the true quality of toughened glass insulators.
+This edited past contribution to INMR by Kjell Halsan (Statnett), Igor Gutman and Johan Lundengård (then at STRI) provided the impetus for changes to standards, now implemented, and also discussed findings from laboratory testing of glass insulators.

 In Sweden, past refurbishment of a 220 kV line by TSO, Svenska Kraftnät, employed glass cap & pin insulators selected on the basis of usual tendering procedures including compliance with IEC requirements.
 Insulators were installed in a mostly clean but humid area, typical of Scandinavia.
 Abnormal discharge activity and audible noise were reported on these insulators after only a short time in service, most often when humidity was highest.
 Field inspection of the line with a daylight UV-camera confirmed the activity and suggested that the insulators could be suffering from defects in their cement.